commonhaus/commonhaus.github.io/site/index.md

 ---
 <div class="hero">
   <section class="text">
-    <h1>Nurture projects in a community that evolves together</h1>
+    <h1>Building your open-source project's forever home</h1>
-    <div class="subhead">Join a vibrant open-source ecosystem where flexibility and collaboration drive mutual growth for projects and their communities.</div>
+    <div class="subhead">We are a non-profit organization dedicated to the sustainability of open-source libraries and frameworks.</div>
     <p>
-      Explore ways to contribute to, and benefit from, our collective endeavor.
+      Explore ways to contribute to and grow with our collective endeavor.
 Your journey toward making a meaningful impact starts here.
     </p>
     <p class="button-container"><a href="foundation/COMMUNICATION.md" class="button">Get involved</a></p>
   </section>